-- whether the losses in question have been repaid; - the nature of the alleged misconduct; - whether there is evidence that the Defendant took money directly from us/others; - whether the facts disclose a pattern of deliberate conduct designed to materially benefit him/her, or whether there fact pattern discloses inadvertence/poor book-keeping skills or muddle-headiness; - the degree of sophistication of the alleged wrongdoing; - the number of incidents; - the extent to which any members of the public suffered loss, and if so whether they were from vulnerable groups in society; - the period of the alleged offending; - the cost of bringing the prosecution; and - whether there are any alternative, more suitable, remedies available to POL.
+- whether the losses in question have been repaid; - whether the facts disclose a pattern of deliberate conduct designed to materially benefit him/her, or whether the fact pattern discloses inadvertence/poor book-keeping skills or "muddle-headedness"; - the degree of sophistication of the alleged wrongdoing; - the number of incidents; - the extent to which any members of the public suffered loss, and if so whether they were from vulnerable groups in society; - the period of the alleged offending; - the cost of bringing the prosecution; and - whether there are any alternative, more suitable, remedies available to POL.

-4.5 It should be noted that, although POL is still currently able to bring cases where the evidence concerned is extracted from the Horizon system, there is a strong risk that in such cases, a defence will be mounted to the effect that the Horizon system cannot be relied upon.
-We have been advised that in these cases, there is a strong likelihood that such a defence would be successful, at least until such time as a new independent expert in identified and familiarised himself with the system.
-This is likely to take at around 12 weeks, and cost up to £200,000.
-Accordingly it is proposed that pro tem, at least until such time as the dimensions of this work are fully understood, the policy makes it clear that proceedings will not be started in such cases.
+4.5 It should be noted that, although POL is still currently able to bring cases where the evidence concerned is extracted from the Horizon system, there is a strong risk that in such cases a defence will be mounted to the effect that the Horizon system cannot be relied upon.
+We have been advised that in these cases, there is a strong likelihood that such a defence would be successful, at least until such time as a new independent expert is identified and has familiarised himself with the system.
+This is likely to take around 12 weeks, and cost up to £200,000.
+Accordingly, at least until such time as the dimensions of this work are fully understood, as a practical (i.e. evidential) matter court proceedings will not be started in such cases.
+In addition there may be material on-going costs per case for the independent expert as the systems change through the usual business change programmes.